 Creation Care

-As we are called by God to care for creation, we support policies that protect the natural resources that sustain all life on Earth.
-The Church calls for policies that mitigate greenhouse gas emissions, promote sustainable energy, the safe and just use of natural resources, and support communities impacted by a lack of environmental stewardship.
+As we are called by God to care for creation, The Episcopal Church supports policies that protect the natural resources that sustain all life on Earth.
+The Church calls for policies that reduce greenhouse gas emissions, promote sustainable energy, encourage the safe and just use of natural resources, and support communities impacted by a lack of environmental stewardship and environmental racism.

 Featured Actions